 The green curry and really everything we made was basically:

 - Get delicious ingredients together and cut them up a bit

-There wasn’t a whole lot of room for error.
-We prepared the ingredients together and then we were closely supervised and helped along by our teacher.
-It would’ve been hard to screw this up.
-But it still felt good to be making this stuff myself and gave me the confidence to think that actually I CAN DO THIS whereas until now Thai cooking has always intimidated me.
+Despite that it still felt good to be technically making this stuff myself and gave me the confidence to think that actually I CAN DO THIS – whereas until now I found Thai cooking intimidatingly different.

 We didn’t do the mango sticky rice ourselves but watched as it was demonstrated.
 We were given this dessert as a treat at the end of the class, when we were all getting a bit full and tired.
 It was very welcome!
 AND SO PRETTY

-So yeah, I freaking loved this class.
-This was one of the highlights of the entire trip.
+So yep, I LOVED this class.
+It was one of the highlights of the entire trip.

 If you’re in Bangkok, and you’re even remotely interested in food, then you really, really have to take this class.
-Anyone who doesn’t is seriously missing out.
-We had such a fun afternoon and I’m now ready to tackle these dishes in my kitchen back home – that is, if I can find the ingredients!
+I’m now ready to tackle these dishes in my kitchen back home – that is, if I can find the ingredients!